anjalik4538/Weather-App1/README.md

    <h2>License</h2>

-This project is open source and available under the MIT License.
+<li>This project is open source and available under the MIT License.</li>